pdm-project/pdm-backend/docs/metadata.md

 Then in `[tool.pdm.version]` table, specify how to get the version info.
 There are three ways supported:

-1. Read from a static string in the given file path:
+### Read from a static string in the given file path

 ```toml
 [tool.pdm.version]